 Additionally, between the years of 1994 and 2000, a staggering 3.6 million break-ins occurred What does that mean for you?

-Well, the lesson that must be absorbed from these little known facts is that tactical home defense is a serious matter to consider, especially if you’re into prepping.
+The lesson that must be absorbed from these little known facts is that tactical home defense is a serious matter to consider, especially if you’re into prepping.

-And also remember that these crime statistics are in “peaceful times”, these are the numbers when our society is not in shambles, when there’s police on the streets, when if you dial 911 there’s an operator at the other end of the line, etc.
+And also remember that these statistics are in “peaceful times”, these are the numbers when our society is not in shambles, when there’s police on the streets, when if you dial 911 there’s an operator at the other end of the line, etc.

-Just imagine how crime and violence will skyrocket in the aftermath of a SHTF event.
+Just imagine how violence will skyrocket in the aftermath of a SHTF event.
 Do you think you’re ready for a home invasion?
 If yes, stop reading the article.

 Let’s begin with active measures, they’re the most fun and, in this writer’s opinion, the most effective when SHTF.

 When it comes to guns, all born and bred Americans (the ones not brainwashed by the so called liberal “anti-gun” media) instantly display a happy grin on their faces.

 Let me explain you something really quick, guns don’t kill people.
 Stupid people with guns usually kill people.